digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/external_key_storage_gcp.rst

    :end-before: user-manual-entry-end: RotateKmsNodeKey
    :dedent:

-Neither AWS or GCP offer automatic rotation of asymmetric keys so the node operator needs to be responsible for periodically rotating these keys.
+GCP does not offer automatic rotation of asymmetric keys so the node operator needs to be responsible for periodically rotating these keys.